yadler97/unbelievable-minecraft-mod/README.md

 #### Ruby Ore
 - generates from the button of the world to level 40 in jungles and to level 20 in other biomes
 - can be found in abundance in jungles and very rarely in other biomes

+#### Bamboo Blocks
+- crafted from four bamboo items in a square
+- can be used as a building material